 5. Middle awn of lemma ca. 15–33 mm long; lateral awns ca. 9–26 mm long; all awns somewhat spreading or divergent; first glume (4–) 5–12.5 mm long; body of lemma ca. 5–8 mm long.

-6. First glume ca. (4–) 5–8 (–8.5) mm long, slightly shorter than second glume; lower sheaths essentially glabrous, the nodes mostly exposed; plants annual.
+6. First glume ca. (4–) 5–8 (–8.5) mm long, slightly shorter than second glume; lower sheaths essentially glabrous, the nodes mostly exposed; plants fibrous rooted annuals.

-6. First glume (8–) 8.5–13.5 mm long, slightly longer than second glume; lower sheaths usually ± pilose, covering the nodes; plants perennial.
+6. First glume (8–) 8.5–13.5 mm long, slightly longer than second glume; lower sheaths usually ± pilose, covering the nodes; plants clumped perennials from hard bases.